KoBussLLC/grabert-hardware/README.md

 - Push-Button Encoder
 - 0.91" 128x32px I2C OLED Display (SSD1306)

+### Changes
+- V0 had incorrectly valued bypass capacitors.
+Testing showed no obvious issues, but it is not preferable.

 ## CAD

 This project uses FreeCAD 0.19 for mechanical CAD